OpenRobotLab/GRUtopia/docs/en/get_started/how-to-use-grscenes.md

   	This file records the prim paths of the interactive objects in the interaction scene.

-### Usage
+## Usage

-Please ensure that the [prerequisites](../../../toolkits/grscenes_scripts/README.md#prerequisites) has been configured before using GRScenes-100.

-**1. Use the scene asset for your custom task**
+1. Use the scene asset for your custom task

 Currently, we have provided two types of scene assets for navigation and manipulation tasks respectively.
 Users can get these scene assets from the GRScenes dataset, the scene asset path is typically like `.../GRScenes-100/home_scenes/scenes/{scene_id}/start_result_xxx.usd`.
-Please refer to the [demo](../../../grutopia/demo/) to learn where to input the parameter `scene_asset_path`.
+Please refer to the [examples](https://github.com/OpenRobotLab/GRUtopia/tree/main/grutopia/demo) to learn how to specify scene through `scene_asset_path` field in config.

-**2. Use the raw dataset**
+2. Use the raw dataset

 The dataset contains raw models and raw scenes.
 We recommend using [OpenUSD python SDK](https://openusd.org/release/intro.html) to apply physics APIs such as the rigid body and collider to the models.
-We also provide an example [preprocess](../../../toolkits/grscenes_scripts/preprocess.py) script to learn the detailed workflow of the physics property bindings.
-Besides, here are some other [tool scripts](../../../toolkits/grscenes_scripts/) for GRScenes-100.
+We also provide an example [preprocess](https://github.com/OpenRobotLab/GRUtopia/blob/main/toolkits/grscenes_scripts/preprocess.py) script to learn the detailed workflow of the physics property bindings.
+Besides, here are some other [tool scripts](https://github.com/OpenRobotLab/GRUtopia/tree/main/toolkits/grscenes_scripts) for GRScenes-100.